NimrodAvni/NiFi-Docker/README.md

 | Root Node      | NIFI_ZK_ROOT_NODE      |

 ### Standalone Instance, LDAP Secured
-By default, you will need to provide the container a pre-created certificate / keystore / truststore along with all the information related to it (type,password etc..)/ an example to it running such a container:
+By default, pre-created certificate / keystore / truststore , along with all the information related to it (type,password etc..), will need to be provided when running a container of the image an example to it running such a container:
 ```
 docker run --name nifi-secure --hostname nifi-secure -v \